 Where did the Despair ‘verse come from?
 In November 2012, I tried NaNoWriMo, or National Novel Writing Month, for the second time.
 NaNoWriMo is a challenge attempted by many writers around the world during the month of November.
 The goal is to write a 50 k novel in 30 days.
 You can sign up here: www.nanowrimo.com

 Thanks to my friend Spencer Ellsworth, I had been in a writing group.
 That must have amped up my writing game, because Heather Despair was my first NaNoWriMo “win”– a 50k manuscript.
 I rejoiced, then put it away for a year.
-In 2013, I read it to my daughter, Luka, who was nine.
-She loved the story, and began to insist I publish it.
-Luka can be very persistent, and she would not let me forget.
-“When are you going to publish that book?” she’d say.
+In 2013, I read it to Luka, who was nine.
+Luka loved the story, and insisted I publish it.

-That summer, as a result of her urging, I put everything else aside to rework Heather Despair.
+That summer, I put everything else aside to rework Heather Despair.
 And then– I wrote a second book.
 Then a third, for NaNoWriMo that November.
 It was like a genie had been let out of the bottle.
 In five months, that one weak manuscript transformed into a trilogy.

 Luka loved hearing the stories every night, so the following year, I wrote a second trilogy, about the children of the characters in the first trilogy: the half-ghosts series.
 The first book was written in ten days, the second in three weeks, and the third, one month (another NaNoWriMo win).
 All in all, it took under two months to write the second trilogy!

-This astonished me, but it made Luka happy to hear stories, so I kept making things up.
-I have gone on to write two more books in the same Despair ‘verse.
+This astonished me, so I kept making things up.
+I have gone on to write three more books in the same Despair ‘verse.
 I’m currently working on two more, and have plans for many others.
 Short stories about the mortals and spirits of the Despair ‘verse and other paranormal worlds have also proliferated, and I see no end in sight.

 Writing these stories has been joyful, exciting, and just plain fun.
-Luka and I have fallen in love with one character after the next.
+We have fallen in love with one character after the next.
 As the characters and their stories develop, we argue about their relationships, draw pictures of them, and make plans for their lives.
-The Despair ‘verse has become our private universe that we play in every day.
-Now, we would like to invite you to play, too.
+The Despair ‘verse has grown so much over the years, and I’m excited to share everything in the worlds with you.